whotracksme/whotracks.me/blog/tracker-tax.md

 The term “piggybacking” describes the practice of one tracker that is placed directly on a website giving access to other “piggybacking” trackers that are not originally on the site.
-We observed this phenomenon in our data: page loads were not the only metric significant reduced when trackers were blocked, there were also fewer trackers detected on the page.
+We observed this phenomenon in our data: page loads were not the only metric significantly reduced when trackers were blocked, there were also fewer trackers detected on the page.
 We saw significantly more trackers per page when trackers were unblocked compared to blocked, in fact, among the domains with the highest average volume of trackers, there were on